API-Skeletons/doctrine-criteria/README.md

 Copy `config/zf-doctrine-criteria.global.php.dist` to `config/autoload/zf-doctrine-criteria.global.php`
 and edit the list of aliases for those you want enabled.
 By default all supported expressions are enabled.

 > Note AND and OR composite expressions are not supported yet.
-Order By is not supported yet.

 Use